China's Baidu beats quarterly revenue estimates on AI, cloud boost

-(Reuters) -China’s Baidu Inc reported quarterly revenue that beat Wall Street estimates on Tuesday, as the company beefed up its cloud and artificial intelligence services to fend off competition in its core search business.
+(Reuters) - China’s Baidu Inc reported quarterly revenue that beat Wall Street estimates on Tuesday, as the company beefed up its cloud and artificial intelligence services to fend off competition in the advertising business.

-Also known as China’s Google, Baidu has diversified its revenue sources by expanding its cloud-computing, artificial intelligence, autonomous driving and smart transport technology footprint as competition for advertising sales heats up from local internet giants Alibaba and ByteDance.
+The Beijing-based tech giant has diversified its revenue sources by expanding its cloud services, artificial intelligence, and smart transport technology footprint as competition for advertising sales heats up from local internet giants Alibaba and ByteDance.

-Baidu also benefited from its streaming affiliate, iQIYI, that posted a 25% increase in advertising revenue during the quarter ended March 31.

-Sometimes known as China’s Netflix, iQIYI’s subscribers grew by 3.6 million in the quarter to a total of 105.3 million, helped by more original productions.
+The company, which obtained a secondary listing in Hong Kong in March, said total revenue rose 25% to 28.13 billion yuan ($4.38 billion) in the first quarter, boosted partly by the 70% year-on-year growth of its non-advertising revenue, which includes the fast-growing cloud business.

+Baidu’s online ad revenue hit 16.3 billion yuan, a 27% increase compared with the same period a year earlier, when Baidu swung to an operating loss due to Covid lockdowns in the country.

+The company’s flagship mobile Baidu App accumulated 558 million monthly active users as of March.

-Baidu’s results also come amid regulatory clampdown on China’s internet giants to keep a check on anti-monopolistic practices.
-The company also completed its secondary listing on the Hong Kong bourse late March this year.
+Baidu’s results also come amid a regulatory clampdown on China’s internet giants to keep a check on the country’s big techs’ monopolistic practices.

 Excluding items, Baidu earned 12.38 yuan per American Depository Share, above Wall Street estimates of 10.75 yuan.